 Find the video you’d like to watch, and play it.
-Then, access the playback menu and click on the text bubble in the upper-right corner of the screen.
+Then, access the playback menu and click on the text bubble in the screen’s upper-right corner.

 Under Subtitles, select the subtitle language and enable the feature.
 On the right, there’s an Audio menu where you can choose a different audio language, if available.

-How to Turn On or Off Amazon Prime Video Subtitles From a Smart TV (Samsung, LG, Panasonic, Sony, Vizio)
+How to Turn Amazon Prime Video Subtitles On/Off from a Smart TV: Samsung, LG, Panasonic, Sony, Vizio

 By now, it shouldn’t be hard to guess how to turn Prime Video subtitles on and off via a smart TV.
 Play a video, access the playback menu, and select the CC icon to turn the subtitles on and off.

 The great thing is that the Prime Video app is available on all popular TV brands, plus a few you’ve probably never heard of before.
-Here’s how to enable subtitles on the TV itself.
+Here’s how to enable Amazon Prime Video subtitles on select Smart TVs.

 The same menu also features Caption Mode.
-Feel free to keep this as default, otherwise, you might compromise the subtitle playback.
+Feel free to keep this setting as the default.
+Otherwise, you might compromise the subtitle playback.

 If you have a newer Panasonic TV, take a look at your remote, there should be a CC button.
-Pressing the button instantly toggles the subtitles on or off.
+Pressing the CC button toggles the subtitles on or off instantly.

 Those with older models need to access the TV menu by pressing the corresponding button on the remote.
 Once inside, choose Setup and hit the OK button.
 Scroll down the Setup menu until you reach CC and press OK again.
 Choose On or Off inside the CC menu and confirm by pressing OK.

-Choose Subtitle Set-Up, press the round button again, and choose the subtitle option you’d like to use.
-To return, press the home button two times, launch Prime Video, and turn on or off the subtitles within the video.
+- Choose Subtitle Set-Up, press the round button again, and choose the subtitle option you’d like to use.
+To return, press the Home button two times, launch Prime Video, then turn the subtitles on or off within the video.